Data Protection: General Information

 The purpose of this policy is:

-- to promote good governance by applying appropriate internal controls.
+- To promote good governance by applying appropriate internal controls.

 The guidance below is intended to inform members of the public, staff and students on their data protection rights under GDPR.
+These rights include:

 - The Right to be Informed